 To find a mover you can rely on, you need to do a little homework.
 It’s about looking past the initial quote and digging into their experience, credentials, and how they treat their customers.
 By focusing on a few key areas, you can confidently choose a company that will get your things to your new European home safely and without any unwelcome surprises.
 Let’s break down exactly what you should look for.

-Check Their Experience and Reputation
+Look into Their Experience and Reputation

 When you’re moving abroad, experience is non-negotiable.
 An international move involves complex logistics, from customs paperwork to coordinating sea or air freight, that a standard domestic mover simply isn’t equipped to handle.
 Look for a company that has been in business for a long time and has a proven track record of successful international relocations.
 A company with decades of experience, like our team at Starving Students Movers, has seen it all and knows how to handle the unexpected.
 Read online reviews and testimonials to get a sense of other customers’ experiences, paying close attention to comments about communication, timeliness, and the condition of their belongings upon arrival.